 If your appeal is approved:

-If you fail to meet the criteria listed above, you will have violated your Success Plan and will not be eligible to receive future financial aid.
-You also violate your Success Plan if you register for a class outside the list of approved courses and are not prepared to pay for them out of pocket.
-Violation of your Success Plan makes you ineligible for future financial aid.
+If you fail to meet the criteria listed above, you will have violated the conditions of your Academic Success Plan (Probation) and will not be eligible to receive future financial aid.

 If your appeal is denied: